apache/logging-log4j2/log4j-jul/src/site/markdown/index.md

 Alternatively you may call `Log4jBridgeHandler.install()` inside your webapps initialization, e.g. inside `ServletContextListener` static-class-init. or `contextInitialized()`.

+**Important:** Currently, you have to manually adjust JDK and log4j logging levels, i.e. `logging.properties` must contain the redundant logger level configuration as log4j, but for the really used JDK loggers only.

-Please, read the [JavaDoc](apidocs/org/apache/logging/log4j/jul/Log4jBridgeHandler.html) for configuration and limitations!
+Please, read the [JavaDoc](apidocs/org/apache/logging/log4j/jul/Log4jBridgeHandler.html) for detailed configuration and limitation information!